cosmos/ibc/README.md

   * Describe the shape of the a potential solution
   * Identify challenges to this proposal
 - _**Entrance Criteria**_:
-  * Prose outlining the problem or need and the general shape of a solution in a PR to a `./spec/{{ .Spec.Number }}-{{ .Spec.Name }}/proposal.md` file in this repo.
+  * Prose outlining the problem or need and the general shape of a solution in a PR to a `./spec/ics-{{ .Spec.Number }}-{{ .Spec.Name }}/proposal.md` file in this repo.
 This file should contain:
-    1. Illustrative examples of usage
+    1. List of expected projects & users within the Cosmos ecosystem who might make use of the specification along with any particular requirements they have
-    1. High-level API
+    1. Discussion of key algorithms, abstractions, and semantics
-    1. Discussion of key algorithms, abstractions and semantics
+    1. High-level application interface outline, where applicable
-    1. Identification of potential “cross-cutting” concerns and implementation challenges/complexity
+    1. Identification of potential design tradeoffs and implementation challenges/complexity
   * Identified `Champion(s)` who will advance the proposal
 - _**Acceptance Signifies**_:
-  * The PR has received 2 :+1:s from members of the specification team.
+  * The PR has received 2 approvals from members of the specification team.
 - _**Spec Quality**_:
   * None, this is just a proposal
 - _**Changes Expected Post-Acceptance**_: